 Woo-hoo!
-It’s time for sleeves on our Floreat blouses and dresses!
+It’s time to insert the sleeves on our Floreat blouses and dresses!
 (If you’re making a sleeveless version, you can skip this post.
 Tomorrow’s post is all about you, promise!).

 Let’s get started…